-Revived plan for Atlanta-Dallas high-speed line shows how national HSR network will be built over the near term
+Revived proposal for Atlanta-Dallas high-speed line shows how national HSR network will be built over the near term

 Finley was reportedly “flirting” with the idea in March 2020, just before the pandemic halted or slowed many sectors of the U.S. economy.
 The company has now revived the plan and is organizing a conference devoted to high-speed rail this fall.
 The date has not yet been set.